maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ##### Explanation

-The code utilizes Python with libraries like pandas, seaborn, and matplotlib to generate a bar chart.
+The code utilizes Python with libraries like Pandas, Seaborn, and Matplotlib to generate a bar chart.
 The data, contained in a CSV file, is loaded into a Pandas DataFrame.
 The CSV file contains state-wise population data.
 The code then selects the specific states (California, Texas, and Florida) for analysis and creates a new dataset.

 To prepare the data for visualization, the code melts the dataset, which means it reshapes it from a wide format, with separate columns for each year, into a long format.
 This transformation consolidates the population values for each state-year combination into a single column, making it easier to work with and plot.
 The melted data is used for creating the bar chart.

-The code then generates a bar plot using seaborn's barplot function.
+The code then generates a bar plot using Seaborn's barplot function.
 The x-axis represents the states (California, Texas, and Florida), the y-axis shows the population in millions, and the bars are grouped by year (1980, 2000, and 2008) and color-coded accordingly.
 A custom formatting function is applied to the y-axis labels to display population numbers in millions (M).
 This generates a bar chart with proper axes and labels.

 ### Analysis

 The two charts offer valuable insights into the population changes of U.S. states over a specific time period (1980 to 2008) and allow for a deeper analysis of the data.
-First we'll discuss these charts separately and then finally give our hypotheses on the basis of that analysis.
+First, we'll discuss these charts separately and then finally give our hypotheses based on that analysis.

 ### Scatter Plot

 The scatter plot compares the population of the U.S. states for the years 1980 and 2008.
-It provides a visual representation of how the populations of these these states evolved over time.
+It provides a visual representation of how the populations of these states evolved over time.
 The color of each data point represents the population increase during this period.

 **Population Growth Trends:** The chart reveals that California had the highest population of the three states throughout the observed years.
 It also shows that California, Texas and Florida experienced a dramatic population growth.
 California and Texas, in particular, had substantial increases, with California leading in population size.
 Florida also exhibited significant growth but started with a smaller base population.